 The Ultimate Packing List for an Extended Trip in New Zealand

 Backpacking in New Zealand, doing a gap year or a working holiday?
 Then this is the ultimate packing list for you!
-Doing an extended trip in New Zealand is super exciting but the packing process for such a long time is daunting.
+Doing an extended trip to New Zealand is super exciting but the packing process for such a long time is daunting.
 You don’t want to get this wrong!
 However, we are here to ease the stress with this ultimate packing list for an Extended Trip in New Zealand.

 From packing the carry-on luggage to deciding which clothes to take, this packing list for New Zealand will help you only pack the essentials and keep your luggage light.
 Although packing is personal to everyone, we try our best to make you aware of the essentials that you will really need for New Zealand.